flutter/website/formatting.md

 to get automatic formatting of code in Android Studio and IntelliJ.

-To automatically format the code in the current source code window, right-click in the code window and select `Reformat with Dart style`.
+To automatically format the code in the current source code window, right-click in the code window and select `Reformat Code with dartfmt`.
 You can add a keyboard shortcut to this in Keymap section of IntelliJ Preferences.

 ### Automatically formatting code in VS Code